o3de/o3de.org/content/docs/userguide/sky-tod-params.md

+description: ' Use &lighting-tool; settings to create dawn and dusk effects for your &ALYlong; environment. '
+slug: sky-tod-params
+title: Setting Dawn and Dusk Effects
+---
 # Setting Dawn and Dusk Effects<a name="sky-tod-params"></a>

 You can simulate the changing lighting effects that are caused by the sun moving across a dynamic sky\.
 You can set sunrise time, duration of dawn, sunset time, duration of dusk, current time, and the path of the sun\.